 The Observatory is used nowadays mainly for public outreach, workshops/conferences, and as visitor accommodation.
 Rooms can also be hired by external parties.

-Open Nights are held on the 1st and 3rd Wednesdays of each month during the winter months (October-March).
+Visitor open nights are usually held twice a month from October to March.
 Weather permitting, visitors can view celestial objects through the historic Grubb Telescope.
 There are also audio-visual presentations, lectures on a wide variety of topics in astronomy, and question and answer sessions.
 Open nights are free of charge.

 Check the website for upcoming events and open nights.